mieubrisse/personal-writing/ben-franklin-analysis/post.md

 He'd first publish his own writing anonymously.
 Then he'd let the article soak in, and monitor public reaction.

 After everyone was nodding along, he'd propose the policy change he wanted.
-They pass without problem.
-He drops these little "not the least objection being made" in his autobiographies, and you feel the smugness.
+They'd often pass without problem (which Ben was a little smug about).

 Franklin was utilizing one of Naval Ravikant's four types of leverage, "media" (the other three being "people", "money", and "technology").